rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 Compared to other programming languages I use, TS's rate of compilation issues is much higher, the issues are more dangerous, and these bloopers are happening on more commonly used vanilla code (well... at least commonly used by me).
 I have no idea what the underlying issues are but I can see one general reason for this: gradual typing on top of JS is not easy.
 I plan to write a note about the complexity of TS types in a future post.
-I am sure that TS is fixing such issues but I expect the progress to be slow.
+I am sure that TS keeps improving and fixing such issues but I expect the progress to be slow.

 ### It's all worth it